mermaid-js/mermaid/docs/n00b-gettingStarted.md

 Thankfully the mermaid renderer is very accessible.

 The requirement is on the part of the web browser.
-Modern web browsers work, such as Firefox, Chrome, Safari.
-But Internet Explorer does not.
+Modern web browsers can render mermaid, such as Firefox, Chrome, Safari.
+But Internet Explorer cannot.
 The web browser also needs to be able to access the online mermaid renderer at cdn.jsdelivr.net/npm/

 For an easy introduction, here follows three practical examples using:
 1. an online mermaid editor